RisingFisan/RisingFisan/README.md

 <!--[![Email badge](https://img.shields.io/badge/-sofiarsantos31-c71610?style=for-the-badge&logo=Gmail&logoColor=white)](mailto:sofiarsantos31@gmail.com) -->

 I'm a graduate student of Software Engineering at University of Minho 👩‍💻.
-I'm also an invited assistant at University of Minho, currently teaching Imperative Programming and Language Processing classes. 👩‍🏫
+I'm also an invited assistant at University of Minho, currently teaching Functional Programming and Language Processing classes. 👩‍🏫

 ## 💜 About me